AlephNull-y/noob-box1/README.md

 # noob-box1
 just for text
-A repository for my C and Python learning notes
+\nA repository for my C and Python learning notes